 Keep humidity high, at about 70%, to keep the corks from drying out and to minimize evaporation.
 However, make sure that it doesn’t exceed 70%, to avoid mold growth and the loosening of labels.

 Not all types of wine get better with time.
-Depending on its type, red wines can be stored from 2 to 10 years to age, while white wine should be used in no more than 3 years of storage (except for Chardonnay, which can last for up to 20 years).
+Depending on their type, red wines can be stored from 2 to 10 years to the age, while white wine should be used for no more than 3 years of storage (except for Chardonnay, which can last for up to 20 years).

 Storing Wines After Opening

 Red wine can stay outside of the wine storage room as long as you put the cork back in place and leave the bottle in a dark area.
 It won’t go bad for a few days.

 White wines should be stored in a wine cellar or in a closet, or, if you don’t have one, the fridge will do.
 This will keep your wine good for a maximum of 5 days after you have opened it.